ChrisThoung/fsic-archive/doc/source/example-model.rst

 Godley and Lavoie's (2007) Model SIM
 ************************************

-This section is the first of two, to illustrate how to build and run a model using FSIC.
+This section is the first of three, to illustrate how to build and run a model using FSIC.
 It uses Godley and Lavoie's (2007) *Model SIM* as an example.

 This first section sets out the structure and equations of the model.
-The next section goes on to describe how to specify and build the model, in order to conduct simulations.
+The next section goes on to describe how to specify and build the model, while the third explains how to conduct simulations.

 .. _example-model-intro: